Molotov–Ribbentrop Pact

 In March 1940, the Soviet Union annexed parts of Karelia, Salla and Kuusamo following the Winter War against Finland.
 The Soviet annexation of Estonia, Latvia, Lithuania and parts of Romania (Bessarabia, Northern Bukovina and the Hertsa region) followed.
 Stalin's invasion of Bukovina in 1940 violated the pact, since it went beyond the Soviet sphere of influence that had been agreed with the Axis.

 The territories of Poland annexed by the Soviet Union following the 1939 Soviet invasion east of the Curzon line remained in the Soviet Union after the war and are now in Ukraine and Belarus.
 Vilnius was given to Lithuania.
 Only Podlaskie and a small part of Galicia east of the San River, around Przemyśl, were returned to Poland.
 Of all the other territories annexed by the Soviet Union in 1939–1940, those detached from Finland (parts of Karelia, Salla and Kuusamo), Estonia (Estonian Ingria and Petseri County) and Latvia (Abrene) remain part of Russia, the successor state to the Russian SFSR and the Soviet Union after the collapse of the USSR in 1991.
 The territories annexed from Romania were also integrated into the Soviet Union (such as the Moldavian SSR, or oblasts of the Ukrainian SSR).
 The core of Bessarabia now forms Moldova.
 Northern Bessarabia, Northern Bukovina and the Hertsa region now form the Chernivtsi Oblast of Ukraine.
 Southern Bessarabia is part of the Odesa Oblast, which is also now in Ukraine.

 The pact was terminated on 22 June 1941, when Germany launched Operation Barbarossa and invaded the Soviet Union, in pursuit of the ideological goal of Lebensraum.
 The Anglo-Soviet Agreement succeeded it.
-After the war, Ribbentrop was convicted of war crimes at the Nuremberg trials and executed in 1946, whilst Molotov died in 1986.
+After the war, Ribbentrop was convicted of war crimes at the Nuremberg trials and executed in 1946.
+Molotov was removed from power during de-Stalinization and died in 1986.